kafkayash/SRAM_parametric_testing/README.md

 Currently it is set to Run 10 iterations but you can change it to run a lot more.

 **NOTE:**
-- The iteration can be as many as you wish to simulate but be careful to not cross the PDK-constraints.
+- The iterations can be as many as you wish to simulate but be careful to not cross the PDK-constraints.
 For the sky130A pfets and nfets there are some threshold aspect ratios to be considered and it may vary according to the PDK and cells you are using.
 Here I used the LVT-cells from the PDK.
 Check your PDK documentation for knowing the particular constraints.
   **W/L** values are set according to PDK limits:

   - NMOS: W ≥ 0.3 µm, L ≤ 1.5 µm